 Joint and several liability is legislated in many Canadian provinces.
 In Ontario, the governing statute is The Negligence Act.
-This legislation directs that a person injured by two or more wrongdoers may collect his/her full damages from one of the wrongdoers regardless of the proportion of their liability.
-In our opinion, the legislation has a very negative impact on municipalities.
+This legislation directs that a person injured by two or more wrongdoers may collect full damages from one of the wrongdoers regardless of the proportion of their liability.
+In our opinion, given that municipalities carry high limits, the legislation has a very negative impact on municipalities.

 Severe injuries are most common in road maintenance cases.
-People that become injured in road accidents, bring actions against the at fault driver of the vehicle as well as the municipality, alleging poor road maintenance or design.
+People that become injured in road accidents bring actions against the at fault driver of the vehicle as well as the municipality, alleging poor road maintenance or design.

 Due to the high value of severe injuries, the limits of insurance on the vehicle are generally not enough to satisfy the judgment.
-Therefore, due to joint and several liability, the municipality's insurer must pay the balance, even if it is only 1% liable.
+Therefore, due to joint and several liability, the municipality's insurer must pay the balance, even if the municipality is only 1% liable.

 For over a decade Frank Cowan Company has participated in a number of initiatives with AMO and the Provincial government to solicit change to the 1% rule for municipalities and relieve them of this unfair burden.
-The latest initiative occurred in 2014 when the Ontario government (Attorney General's Office) was considering the Saskatchewan model of proportionate joint and several liability.
-Unfortunately, the Ontario Provincial election resulted in a newly appointed Attorney General and the proposal was abandoned.
+In 2014, the Ontario government (Attorney General's Office) was considering the Saskatchewan model of proportionate joint and several liability.
+Unfortunately, the provincial election resulted in a newly appointed Attorney General and the proposal was abandoned.
+Early in 2019, the province initiated a consultation process regarding the joint and several liability principle.

-Recent regulatory changes to the Statutory Accident Benefit Schedule could expose municipalities to a higher frequency of joint and several claims allegedly arising due to poor road conditions.
+Regulatory changes to the Statutory Accident Benefit Schedule could expose municipalities to a higher frequency of joint and several claims allegedly arising due to poor road conditions.
 For claims arising out of accidents that occurred on or after June 1, 2016, the maximum benefits available under the Statutory Accident Benefit Schedule to 'catastrophically impaired' persons have been reduced from \$2 million (\$1 million in medical and rehabilitation plus \$1 million in attendant care benefits) to a total of \$1 million (i.e. a 50% reduction).
 This benefit reduction only impacts new claims for accidents occurring on or after June 1, 2016.
-This represents a significant change and that shortfall in available coverage under the Statutory Accident Benefits Schedule for claimants, whom did not purchase optional benefits, must be addressed by the at-fault auto defendant thereby eroding the auto defendant's liability limits quicker.
-Given that the majority of auto liability policy limits are \$1 million; municipalities will likely see an increase in the frequency of joint and several claims for minjured claimants.
+This represents a significant change and that shortfall in available coverage under the Statutory Accident Benefits Schedule for claimants who did not purchase optional benefits must be addressed by the at-fault auto defendant thereby eroding their liability limits quicker.
+Given that the majority of auto liability policy limits are \$1 million, municipalities will likely see an increase in the frequency of joint and several claims from injured claimants.

-Frank Cowan Company handles numerous joint and several exposure claims.
+Frank Cowan Company handled numerous joint and several exposure claims.
 Here are two examples: